Chinese 223, Fall 2020,

-This course studies 26 narrative films produced in the last two decades in the PRC, Taiwan, and Hong Kong as texts of self-representation in which the Chinese reinvent themselves as well as their past.
-These films that depict Chinese urbanization, colonial experience and global diaspora–reshape Chinese cultural values and identity.
-The course is taught in English but open to interested native speakers.
-All the lecture notes, paper assignments, and quizzes are available in Chinese as well.
-Comments made in Chinese are welcome in classroom discussions, and the ability to comprehend the films in the original language (and local dialects) is a plus.
-If written in Chinese, your essays are graded according to the same criteria and standards of excellence as in English: clarity, articulation, diction, organization, development, and coherence.
+The course is open to interested native speakers as well.
+All the lecture notes, paper assignments, and quizzes are also available in Chinese.
+Comments made in Chinese are welcome in class discussion, and the ability to comprehend the films in the original language (and local dialects) is a plus.
+If written in Chinese, your essays are graded according to the same criteria and standards of excellence as in English: clarity, articulation, diction, organization, development and coherence.